The Heavitree Brewery PLC is one of the oldest pub companies in the south west, dating back to 1790.

 In 1989 William’s son Nicholas Tucker joined the business and went on to become chairman in May 2007.

-Looking to the future, a key priority for us is to continue as an independent, family-run business, which has helped us remain a profitable and stable company for over 225 years.
+Looking to the future, a key priority for us is to continue as an independent, family-run business, which has helped us remain a profitable and stable company for 230 years.